ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 > Always factor fees into LP position calculations.
 Use the calculators
 > at ptgc-ufo.com to model expected returns after fees before adding
 > liquidity to any pair.

-## Supported LP Pairs
-UFO is an opportunity for holders of these assets to pair with UFO and earn rewards in PLS:
-- HEX
-- eHEX
-- PLS
-- PLSX
-- INC
-- pTGC
-- pDAI

 ## Richard Heart Core Assets
 UFO currently holds $1,567,581 in LP with the following